FREE SHIPPING on every order to the US

 200mg Tablet

 Prescription required.
-Can not be split.
-Product of India.
-Shipped from Mauritius.
+May be split.
+Product of Canada.
+Shipped from Canada.

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more